Laufeynumber1fan/Mystuff/cats/linux.md

 Step 3: open the html into firefox
 `firefox test.html`
 Now your shit has a drop down menu for packets, kinda like wireshark

+### Confusion around TCP sizes

+tcp_hdr.len - Length of the TCP header
+tcp.len - Length of TCP payload
+ip_hdr.len - Lenght of the IP header
+ip.len - Size of the IP frame (including headers, loks like)
+frame.len - Length of the on-the-wire frame (ethernet, most probably)
+frame.cap_len - Length of the capture